 Cold weather again, 44 to 55 degrees on the 6th, with the stove in the office going all day.
 Another pay raise for Martha - now $130 per month.
 Mr. Dassett was in again announcing he was going to work for Northrup King Seed in Texas.
 We don’t know how long he was there, but he eventually became a professor of Spanish at Macalester College in St. Paul, MN.

-In July the first direction signs leading the way to the Garden from the North entrance were erected by Martha, Mr. Jacobson and 2 men from the Park Board.
+In July the first direction signs leading the way to the Garden North entrance were erected by Martha, Mr. Jacobson and 2 men from the Park Board.
 Then on August 5th Mr. Erickson of the Park Board arrives with 4 locks the gates.
 Martha writes: “I will not leave them on the fence now, very deserted in the Garden.”
 The old locks were obviously stolen by some one while the gates were unlocked.

 On August 11th Martha gave a radio interview about the Garden on WCCO radio on the “Outdoor Minnesota” program.
 The script is found here (pdf).
 In the interview she explained what the Garden was, how may plants, what types and her philosophy for operating the Garden.
 This interview was pre-recorded because she notes that it was broadcast on a Wednesday when she was at the cabin at Cedar Creek and she went to a neighbor to hear the broadcast on the radio and “was amazed at my voice.”
 This is typical reaction of anyone hearing their recorded voice for the first time.